 Water first passes through an outer covering that blocks dirt and turbidity, and then it moves through the carbon block.
 That's where the toxic contaminants are absorbed.

 Finally, it passes through a layer of minerals to improve the taste.

-If you go to the Amazon listing, you'll see that there are different finishes available for this filter.
+There are different finishes available for this filter.
 You can get it in white, black, chrome, and stainless steel.
 They all use the exact same filter cartridge.

 Another variation is the PUR PFM800HX (see at manufacturer's website).
 It's the same as the PFM400H except that it's Bluetooth enabled so you can track the filter usage on your phone.
 I don't see the benefit in that, but I'm sure others might find it helpful.